 This method is for opening MS Office files from the web client.

-2: Once you are in this documents library, find the document you would like to edit and click on it.
+2. Once you are in the desired library, find the document you would like to edit and click on it.
 This will take you to the web viewing interface.